localstack/docs/content/en/user-guide/integrations/kubernetes/index.md

 For multiple Lambda functions, the executor schedules according to Kubernetes cluster defaults without specifying node affinity.
 Users can assign labels to lambda pods using the `LAMBDA_K8S_LABELS` variable (e.g., `LAMBDA_K8S_LABELS=key=value,key2=value2`).
 The [Helm Charts](https://github.com/localstack/helm-charts), facilitates such advanced configurations, ensuring flexibility in node affinity decisions.

-### Handling Lambda Execution Failure

-Lambda environments restart on initialization failure, and normal invocation errors, such as uncaught exceptions or timeouts, trigger a restart of internal infrastructure without terminating the pod.
-We are working to address initialization failure-related respawn loops, and we aim to fix this in upcoming releases.

 ### Lambda Limitations and Configuration

 LocalStack enforces timeout configurations similar to AWS, using the `Timeout` function parameter.
 There are no intrinsic limits on the number of Lambdas, with configurable limits on concurrent executions set at 1000 by default (`LAMBDA_LIMITS_CONCURRENT_EXECUTIONS`).

 ### Custom DNS for Lambda on Kubernetes

-As of the current version, custom DNS configuration for lambda on Kubernetes is not supported.
-This feature is slated for future releases and will be customizable through the `LAMBDA_DOCKER_DNS` configuration variable.
+You can setup custom DNS configuration for Lambda on Kubernetes is not supported through the `LAMBDA_DOCKER_DNS` configuration variable.

 ### Customizing Lambda Runtime Behavior